AlexisObel/Ob3l3xy.github.io/_posts/2024-07-02-SafeguardingVirtualMachinesWithAzureMonitorMicrosoftDefenderandMicrosoftSentinel.md

 Sentinel.
 </p>
 <p style="text-align: justify;">
 The Azure Monitor lab covers working with Azure Monitor, which is used to monitor and manage Azure resources.
 It enables me to deploy an Azure virtual machine, create a Log Analytics workspace, set up an Azure account, and establish a data collection rule.
-Collectively,these tasks allow me to monitor performance, track logs, and gain insights into my infrastructure.
+Collectively, these tasks allow me to monitor performance, track logs, and gain insights into my infrastructure.
 </p>
 <p style="text-align: justify;">
 The Microsoft Defender for Cloud involves exploring Microsoft Defender for Cloud to protect the virtual machine deployed in the previous lab.
 It allows me to configure monitoring for a virtual machine, review security recommendations, set up Just-In-Time (JIT) VM access, and use the secure score to assess and improve the security posture of my environment.